zlimcode/open-joyn/README.md

 Our vision is to enable common citizens to build individualized wood constructions.
 In addition to timeless products such as tables and cabinets, current socially relevant constructions can also get integrated.
 OPENJOYN is intended to develop into a construction catalog for the globally connected society and can achieve a high impact via a potentially large number of users.

-By now everyone can access the construction catalog with a work-in-progress web tool we are hosting using the OPENJOYN JavaScript language!
+By now everyone can access the construction catalog with a work-in-progress web tool we are hosting using the OPENJOYN JavaScript toolkit!

 It can be found here: